ume05rw/AspNetCore.WithFrameworkSource.All.2.0/README.md

 ## Usage
 1. Git clone, or Download this.
+2. Exec "dotnet_restore.bat".
-2. Open *.sln file on Visual Studio.
+3. WithSource.All.sln file on Visual Studio.
-3. Rewrite, build, run, break, step-in, As you like!
+4. Rewrite, build, run, break, step-in, As you like!

 Note1:
 All framework projects have disabled the Debug build.